flipperdevices/flipperzero-firmware/README.md

 - TOFIX - SubGHz: Auto Detect Raw in READ action from [perspecdev](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/79)
 - TOFIX - FAP Loader disabled so the FW compiles.
 Compiling requires api_symbols.csv manipulation and some FAPs are not working, we are aware.
 - ADDED DUCKY_LANG keyword support [(Thanks to v1nc)](https://github.com/v1nc/flipperzero-firmware)
-- <h2>UPDATE USING SD CARD METHOD FOR NEW setting_user and extend_range.txt FILE.
-You can now unleash your flipper via iOS by editing the extend_range.txt.</h2>
+#   - UPDATE USING SD CARD METHOD FOR NEW [`subghz/assets/setting_user`](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/assets/resources/subghz/assets/setting_user) and [`subghz/assets/extend_range.txt`](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/assets/resources/subghz/assets/extend_range.txt) FILE.<br>&nbsp;&nbsp;&nbsp;&nbsp;You can now unleash your flipper via iOS app.

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>